-Finally this.
 Some experts claim that wars are actually bad for the American economy.
 This is partly correct, but also partly false.
 It all depends about which economy, about whose economy one is talking.
 For the economy of average Americans, the war in Iraq is definitely a catastrophe, because they will pay its huge bills.
 With their money, but also with their blood, since it is also the ordinary — and preferably black and/or Hispanic — Americans who supply the cannon fodder and who are exposed to “friendly fire” and to the carcinogenic depleted uranium and other risks associated with handling some of the more exotic weapons in the Pentagon’s arsenal, as was already the case during the Gulf War.

 The sons of the wealthy and privileged stay safely at home; is this not what young George W. Bush did at the time of the Vietnam War?
 For the military-industrial complex, for the economy of the Bushes, Cheneys, Rices, Rumsfelds, etc., for the economy of the oil trusts and weapons manufacturers, for the economy of the wealthy Americans who own the shares of these trusts and corporations, this war — like wars in general — is nothing less than wonderful.
 Because they will pocket the profits that wars generate as profusely as the death and destruction that will befall others.
 Their economy thrives on war, their “warfare economy” cannot function without war.
 This is why Bush must continue to find new enemies for America, continue to conjure up new threats, continue to wage war.
 If peace might ever break out in the world, it would be nothing less than a catastrophe for the economy of Bush’s America.